 Keep track of your financial aid status online in the Financial Aid section of MySlice using your NetID.
 If you have not yet set up your NetID, do so at ITS: NetID Accounts .
 You will need your SUID number to set up your NetID the first time.

 The Financial Aid pagelet in MySlice is designed to keep you apprised of your financial aid status, display your awards, and notify you of any requirements that are still outstanding.
 Plan to routinely check your To Do List to make sure you have fulfilled filing requirements.

 Federal Work-Study (FWS) is by request only and funds are limited.
 Federal Work-Study requests, outside scholarship notification, changes to course load or loan amount need to be submitted via the Online Aid Application.

 Use IRS Information for FAFSA

-Students and parents who have completed their federal tax return may load their IRS data into the FAFSA starting two weeks after return received by the IRS.
+Students and parents who have completed their federal tax return may load their IRS data into the FAFSA.
 An FSA user ID must be set up to authorize the IRS to transfer information to the FAFSA.
 A new window will open from the FAFSA “Student/Parent Tax Information” web page.
 Follow the on-screen instructions.
 An applicant who transfers the data unmodified may reduce the likelihood that their FAFSA will be selected for verification.